-In the latest podcast at MacroMusings, Alex Tabarrok, co-author of a couple of excellent textbooks on the principles of economics with Tyler Cowen, discusses what they mean by “cutting edge” growth and “catching up” growth.
+Alex Tabarrok and Tyler Cowen, co-authors of a couple of excellent textbooks on the principles of economics, discuss what they mean by “cutting edge” growth and “catching up” growth.

 The reason for this distinction arises because of the claim that particular institutions promote economic growth.
-However, we see countries like Libya, Cambodia, and China, with very high economic growth with institutions that are very different from the United States.
-Libya and Cambodia both are one of the most corrupt countries in the world.
-China is ranked 87 out of 180 in the Corruptions Perceptions Index.
-Though they claim to be “democracies,” there is not much political stability.
-China is not a democracy at all, yet boasts one of the highest growth rates in the world.
+However, we see countries like Libya, Cambodia, and China experience very high economic growth with institutions that are very different from the United States.
+Libya and Cambodia are two of the most corrupt countries in the world, while China is ranked 87 out of 180 in the Corruptions Perceptions Index.
+They claim to be “democracies” yet, there is little political stability.
+China is not a democracy at all and still boasts one of the highest growth rates in the world.

 There’s something missing in the formula.
 Tabarrok attributes this phenomenon to the two distinctions of economic growth: “cutting edge” v. “catching up”.
 The United States has strong institutions such as political stability, relatively free markets, private property rights, little (blatant) corruption, the rule of law, and so forth.
-These institutions supposedly foster economic growth.
+These institutions foster economic growth.
 But the growth rates are slower in the US because economic growth has to come from innovations.

 This short time is “catching up” growth.
 You don’t need to experiment with foods and figure out how to cook them for the first time.
-The recipes have been time-tested and established recipes step-by-step to learn how to cook.
+You simply follow time-tested and established recipes step-by-step to learn how to cook.
 If you imitate how somebody cooks any of those staples, you’ll learn how to do it very quickly.
 You can pick up different techniques pretty quickly.
-Like, if you heat a pan and put raw food on it, they magically turn into cooked food.
+Like, if you heat a pan and put raw food on it, it will magically become cooked.
+Surprise!

 But what happens when you are a solid cook?
-That is, your family won’t kick you out of the kitchen when you decide to cook–even friends might come over when they hear you are making a meal!
-Your abilities to improve start to slow down.
-You start to experiment with different flavors, cuisines, food items, and “elevating” your dishes becomes hard to tell.
+Yeah, like when family won’t kick you out of the kitchen when you decide to cook or when friends want to come over when they hear you are making a meal.
+Your ability to improve starts to slow down.
+You start to experiment with different flavors, cuisines and food items.
+Sooner or later, “elevating” your dishes become hard to tell.

-The finalists on the last few shows of Master Chef, all of the cooks can make a delicious meal.
-That said, they are pretty much at the top of their cooking game.
-The improvements at the point are minimal.
-Gordon Ramsay is all about the “finesse.”
+The finalists on the last few shows of Master Chef are all cooks who can make a delicious meal.
+They are pretty much at the top of their cooking game.
+Their improvements are minimal.
+Host Gordon Ramsay is all about the “finesse.”
 It’s not merely about getting something tasty on a plate.
 It’s about the presentation, combination of flavors, and creativity that goes into the culinary experience.
-Ramsay and the other judges pick these dishes apart for things most of us wouldn’t care in the slightest.
+Ramsay and the other judges critique these dishes for points most of us don’t care about.

-Coming up with new dishes is a much slower process than learning how to make granny’s home-cooked meals.
-That said, China, the new cook, is quickly learning all of Uncle Sam’s dishes.
+Coming up with new dishes is a much slower process than learning how to make Granny’s home-cooked meals.
+China is quickly learning all of Uncle Sam’s dishes.
 At some point, their growth will slow down, and both countries will have to come up with new recipes.
 And, that’s easier said than done, just ask the Master Chefs.